-- A. The provisions of Government Code Section 65868 shall apply for all modifications, extensions or other amendments of the terms of a development agreement subject to this ordinance. - B. Any oil and gas site operation in existence and lawfully operating prior to the adoption of this ordinance, that does not have a CUP or development agreement for the operation shall be required to comply with this ordinance for any new development at the existing oil and gas site that would require a permit, a CUP or a development agreement. - C. Either party may propose an amendment or termination of an approved development agreement subject to the following: - 1.
-The procedure for amending or terminating, the development agreement is the same as the procedure for entering into an agreement in the first instance. - 2.
-If the City initiates the proposed amendment to or cancellation in whole or in part of the development agreement, the City shall first give notice to the parties to the development agreement of the City's intention to initiate such proceedings at least 30 calendar days in advance of the giving of notice of intention to consider the amendment or cancellation.
+A. The provisions of Government Code Section 65868 shall apply for all modifications, extensions or other amendments of the terms of a development agreement subject to this ordinance.

+- B. Any oil and gas facility operation in existence and lawfully operating prior to the adoption of this ordinance, that does not have a CUP or development agreement for the operation shall be required to comply with this ordinance for any new development or modification of uses at the existing oil and gas facility that would require a CUP or a development agreement. - C. Either party may propose an amendment or termination of an approved development agreement subject to the following: - The procedure for amending or terminating, the development agreement is the same as the procedure for entering into an agreement in the first instance. - 2.
+If the City initiates the proposed amendment to or cancellation in whole or in part of the development agreement, it shall first give notice to the parties to the development agreement of its intention to initiate such proceedings at least 30 calendar days in advance of the giving of notice of intention to consider the amendment or cancellation.